-Thomas The Train is no longer a crowd pleaser in our house.
+We made an IKEA side table into a Lego table because Thomas The Train is no longer a crowd pleaser in our house.
 We have now become the House of Lego.
-My 6 year old son is acquiring Legos by the gallon and we are constantly looking for new places to put them all.
+My 6-year-old son is acquiring Legos by the gallon and we are constantly looking for new places to put them all.
 We loved our precious train table that our son got for his second birthday, and we were sad when it fell apart.
-I started looking for something similar to build Legos on, and realized that Lego tables are pricey.
+I started looking for something similar to build Legos on and realized that Lego tables are pricey.

-My husband kept coming up with the next big “brilliant” idea for a Lego table, but never followed through.
-He was going to build one out of wood, but had to draw up plans, cut the wood, built it, etc. While we were shopping at IKEA one day, I had an epiphany.
-Why don’t we use one of IKEA’s inexpensive tables and build our Lego table out of that.
+My husband kept coming up with the next big “brilliant” idea for Lego tables but never followed through.
+He was going to build one out of wood but had to draw up plans, cut the wood, built it, etc. While we were shopping at IKEA one day, I had an epiphany.
+Why don’t we use one of IKEA’s inexpensive tables and build our Lego table out of that?
 We chose the Lack Side Table in black.
 We didn’t want to build a huge Lego table because we have a small house, and Lego Baseplates can get expensive.

 - IKEA Lack Table

 - Lego Baseplates (1 Extra-Large Gray Lego Baseplate and 4 regular green Lego Baseplates)

 - Spray Adhesive or Contact Cement (We used spray adhesive, not suggested, we had to fix it)

 - Painter’s tape (for temporary securing of the Lego Baseplates to the table)

 - Dremel or Laminate Cutting Tool (to trim the edges of the table)